-General Management
+Corporate General Management

-The General Management Department is in charge of preparing the ACS Group's framework for action in order to standardize the identification, classification, evaluation, management and tracking of the risks of the different divisions and businesses, and specifically:
+Corporate General Management prepares the ACS Group's framework for action to standardise the identification, classification, evaluation, management and tracking of the risks of the different divisions and businesses, and specifically:

-- It assumes the management of risks referred to as Corporate risks. - It ensures the proper functioning of internal control and risk management system and, in particular, it ensures that they adequately identify, manage and quantify all significant risks to which the Group may be exposed. - It participates actively in the preparation of the risk strategy and significant decisions as regards risk management. - It ensures that the integrated risk management and control system adequately mitigates risks within the framework of the General Risk Control and Management Policy.
+- It assumes the management of risks referred to as Corporate risks. - It ensures the proper functioning of internal control and risk management system and, in particular, it ensures that they adequately identify, manage and quantify all significant risks to which the Group may be exposed. - It participates actively in the preparation of the risk strategy and relevant decisions with regard to risk management. - It ensures that the integrated risk management and control system adequately mitigates risks within the framework of the General Risk Control and Management Policy.